JulioJu/scholarProjectWebSemantic/README.md

     Under its pan `Entity`, the left-pan `Classes`
     * `Menu View -> Custom Rendering` add « fr »

-* Files catalog-v001.xml are generated by Protege.
+* Files catalog-v001.xml are generated by Protégé.

 ## How to install Jena